The Pros and Cons of On-Prem vs. Colocation vs. Cloud vs. Edge

 In today’s digital economy, technology has become an essential component of every business.
 Without a reliable network in place, companies will have difficulty attracting new customers and delivering services to their existing customers.
 When building out their network systems, organizations must decide what type of infrastructure they want to work with.
-Typically, their three choices are an on-premises solution, a colocation data center, or a public cloud platform.
-Making the best choice between on-prem vs colocation vs cloud requires a careful examination of the advantages and disadvantages of each.
+Typically, their three choices are an on-premises solution, a colocation data center, or a public cloud platform with edge computing entering the scene more recently.
+Making the best choice between on-prem vs colocation vs cloud vs edge requires a careful examination of the advantages and disadvantages of each.

 The Pros and Cons of On-Prem

 About one-third of companies using physical infrastructure rely solely upon an on-premises solution of some kind.
 There are some benefits to keeping their technology infrastructure completely in-house.

 Control: Keeping data, applications, and essential infrastructure in-house means retaining complete control over all aspects of a deployment.
 The IT department knows doesn’t have to worry about anyone outside the organization changing configurations or accessing data inappropriately.
 They don’t have to deal with a third-party vendor’s rate or policy changes.

 Compliance: Many organizations have complex compliance needs that they are hesitant to entrust to a third party.
 By keeping everything in-house, they can continuously monitor their compliance status to mitigate risk.

 Compatibility: If an organization relies heavily upon legacy hardware or applications, it could create severe problems by migrating to another technology solution.
 While it’s certainly possible to move legacy applications into a new environment, there are often risks associated with the process.
 If migrating legacy systems could endanger business operations, it might make sense to stick with an on-premises solution.